-What to eat in Tai Seng?
+What to Eat at Tai Seng?
 Not much you might think.
 With the opening of 18 Tai Seng, a new mixed development with a Retail Centre, the food options in Tai Seng have improved significantly.
 Familiar names like Rocky Master, Huggs and Harry’s Bar are there.
 18 Tai Seng can even boast of brands of Michelin Star pedigree – Tsuta, Tim Ho Wan and Hawker Chan.
-Not all the restaurants and cafes have started operations when we visited.
 Here is a quick look at some of the food and dining options at the new 18 Tai Seng.

 Huggs Coffee #01-K1 – Serves coffee and a range of beverages as well as croissants, cakes and pastries.
 A cappuccino was $4.50.